AMISO-MY/amiso-my.github.io/docs/_posts/2022-06-08-IPhO-2022-Malaysia-Team.md

     excerpt: "Kolej MARA Banting, Selangor"
 ---

-Congratulations to the five students who will be representing Malaysia at the 2022 International Physics Olympiad ([IPhO](https://www.ipho-new.org/)) at Switzerland!
+Congratulations to the five students who will be representing Malaysia at the 2022 International Physics Olympiad ([IPhO](https://www.ipho-new.org/)) organised onlined by Switzerland!

 These five students had underwent selection rounds known as the [Olimpiad Fizik Malaysia](/ipho) before being chosen to represent the country.